Hypertension and Cardiovascular Neuronal Dysfunction

 HYPERTENSION AND CARDIOVASCULAR NEURONAL DYSFUNCTION

-The Hypertension and Cardiovascular Neuronal Dysfunction Research Group has been developing research activity on hypertension disease and is composed by recognized experienced internist, full members of the CCUL and several co-investigators (described in the team section), including a medical geneticist.
+The Hypertension and Cardiovascular Neuronal Dysfunction Research Group has been carrying out research on hypertension and related conditions.
+The group is composed of experienced internists, full members of CCUL, and several co-investigators (listed in the team section), including a medical geneticist.

-The Research Group strongly promotes a multidisciplinary cooperation between several medical and surgical specialties as well as with the research facilities established at the CAML.
+The Research Group actively promotes multidisciplinary collaboration between medical and surgical specialties as well as with the research facilities established at the CAML.

-The main goal of the Unit is to develop knowledge to determine pre-treatment risk, as well as serial measures of cardiovascular integrity during and in follow-up of hypertension and others systemic diseases and to determine cardiovascular risk in neuronal dysfunction.
+The main goal of the Unit is to generate knowledge that supports the determination of pre-treatment risk, serial measures of cardiovascular integrity during and after treatment of hypertension and other systemic diseases, and the assessment of cardiovascular risk in neuronal dysfunction.

 RESEARCH TEAM